-Like any tourist destination, finding a place to stay is a challenge.
+Like any tourist destination, finding a place to stay in Sedona, Arizona is a challenge.
 Most campgrounds are booked out in advance.
-But, if you have 4-wheel drive and a willingness to rough it without facilities, there are undeveloped campsites with amazing vistas along Forest Road 525C.
+But, if you have a 4-wheel drive and a willingness to rough it without facilities, there are undeveloped campsites with amazing vistas along Forest Road 525C.

 We spend two nights along this road—though we could have spent up to the maximum 14.
 On the first night, we drive a little over 3 miles for a brilliant view of the sunset reflected on the Sedona buttes.
 While the site is fantastically scenic and visually isolated, it is a tough entry and exit.
 Despite all the trouble, we still hear other vehicles late into the night—returning from a day racing down dirt trails or on their way to their own campsite.